 3 Factors That Increase Your Risk of Prostate Cancer

 Prostate cancer is one of the most common types of cancer in men.
 In fact, according to the American Cancer Society, one in seven men will be diagnosed with prostate cancer in their lifetime.
-It is also the third leading type of fatal cancer in men behind lung and colorectal cancers.
+It is also the second leading cause of cancer death in men behind lung cancer.

 The prostate is part of the male reproductive system.
 It is a small gland that sits below the bladder and produces seminal fluid.
 This fluid carries sperm from the testicles when a male ejaculates.
 As you age, the prostate grows larger and may become susceptible to cancerous growth.
 Here are three factors that increase the risk of prostate cancer: